Haivision/srt/docs/statistics.md

 This is the distance
-between the packet sequence number that was last reported by an ACK message and the latest sequence number of the packet, that was sent (at the moment when the statistics are being read).
+between the packet sequence number that was last reported by an ACK message and the sequence number of the latest packet sent (at the moment when the statistics are being read).

 **NOTE:** ACKs are received periodically (at least every 10 ms).
 This value is most accurate just after receiving an ACK and becomes a little exaggerated over time until the next ACK arrives.
-This is because with a new packet sent and the sent sequence increased the ACK number stays the same for a moment, which increases this value, but the exact number of packets arrived since the last ACK report is unknown.
+This is because with a new packet sent, while the ACK number stays the same for a moment, the value of `pktFlightSize` increases.
+But the exact number of packets arrived since the last ACK report is unknown.
-Possibly a new statistical data can be added which holds only the distance between the ACK sequence and the sent sequence at the moment when ACK arrives and isn't updated until the next ACK arrives.
-The difference between this value and `pktFlightSize` would show then the number of packets with an unknown state at the moment.
+A new statistic might be added which only reports the distance between the ACK sequence and the sent sequence at the moment when an ACK arrives, and isn't updated until the next ACK arrives.
+The difference between this value and `pktFlightSize` would then reveal the number of packets with an unknown state at that moment.

 ## msRTT

 Calculated Round trip time (RTT), in milliseconds.
 Sender and Receiver. \
-The value is calculated by the receiver based on the incoming ACKACK control packets (sender acknowledges that an ACK acknowledgement packet has been received) of the ACK control packet sent by the receiver.
+The value is calculated by the receiver based on the incoming ACKACK control packets (used by sender to acknowledge ACKs from receiver).

 The RTT (Round-Trip time) is the sum of two STT (Single-Trip time) values, one from agent to peer, and one from peer to agent.
 Note that **the measurement method is different than in TCP**.
-SRT measures only the "reverse RTT", that is, the time measured at the receiver between sending a `UMSG_ACK` message until receiving the sender-responded `UMSG_ACKACK` message (with the same journal).
-This happens to be a little different to the "forward RTT",
-measured in TCP, which is the time between sending a data packet of a particular sequence number and receiving `UMSG_ACK` with a sequence number that is later by 1.
-Forward RTT isn't being measured or reported in SRT, although some research works have shown that these values, even though should be the same, happen to differ, that is, "reverse RTT" seems to be more optimistic.
+SRT measures only the "reverse RTT", that is, the time measured at the receiver between sending a `UMSG_ACK` message until receiving the sender's `UMSG_ACKACK` response message (with the same journal).
+This happens to be a little different from the "forward RTT" measured in TCP, which is the time between sending a data packet of a particular sequence number and receiving `UMSG_ACK` with a sequence number that is later by 1.
+Forward RTT isn't being measured or reported in SRT, although some research works have shown that these values, even though they should be the same, happen to differ; "reverse RTT" seems to be more optimistic.

 ## mbpsBandwidth